Full renovation or quick upgrade — what suits your situation?

 A full renovation requires a higher investment than a targeted upgrade.
 But an upgrade that is inadequate again after two years leads to double costs.
 The right question is not "what is cheaper now", but "what delivers the best result over the next ten years".

 If you want to widen the comparison, start with which stair renovation suits me.
 There you can read how stair shape, use and desired appearance together determine the choice.
-What the Omnistair system is and why multiple product lines exist side by side can be found in Omnistair's in-depth background pages.
+More information can be found in what is the Omnistair system and why do multiple product lines exist side by side.

 Have your staircase assessed